lostatc/linotype/docs/examples.rst

 -------------------------------
 Many programs display command-line options in a two-column list with the options and arguments on the left and descriptions on the right.
-Definition items with the styles 'inline_aligned' and 'heading_aligned' can be used for this purpose.
+Definition items with the styles ALIGNED and OVERFLOW can be used for this purpose.
 The latter style is intended for options that are too long to otherwise fit.

 .. code-block:: python
     :linenos:

-    from linotype import Formatter, RootItem
+    from linotype import DefStyle, Formatter, RootItem

     def help_message():
         formatter = Formatter()